iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Poor.
+Connection Difficult always to log in .<br> :date: __2021-04-09 12:28:45__

+> I had this app a while ago, uninstalled it but forgot to review it.
+Fairly poor interface but also I'd question the value of the data gathered and how it can be of real value.<br> :date: __2021-04-07 03:02:39__

+> Apparently I'm supposed to be able to log my vaccine on here.
+Still have not worked out how.
+Can ask other people log their vaccine, but no idea how to log my own.
+Very frustrating.
+I've checked I've got the latest version, I'm pretty tech savvy but still no idea.
+Given up.<br> :date: __2021-04-06 08:49:24__

+> 547 MB of storage used!?
+This should be such a simple little app!<br> :date: __2021-04-04 15:00:35__

 > Still a blank white space where the graphs should be: there were no issues for a long time, then suddenly one day they vanished!
 All you see is the covid case figure, 'Dec-Mar' on the horizontal axis & 'Share the graph', nothing else: you can't share what you can't see.
 No explanation given.
 Ditto for the UK map: that's become invisible too.
 I contacted Zoe a good while back, they acknowledged the problem...but nothing.
 It is a good app, but I do wish they would take the trouble to sort it out.<br> :date: __2021-04-01 11:56:57__